If you’re in a service based business it’s so tempting to promote a broad array of services to try and win more customers and sell more to them.

 Bottom line is that it’s about your bottom line.

-However don’t scrimp and save on areas that can improve your customers’ experience.
+However, make sure you don’t scrimp and save on areas that can improve your customers’ experience.
+If you’re the best, you need to give a great impression from start to finish.

 Now, plan your expansion!